 Other than that, there aren’t many differences in the extra benefits these cards provide.
 Overall, it doesn’t seem like much of an upgrade over the benefits you’ll get with the Platinum Delta.

-The Delta Reserve costs $450 per year, which is about as expensive as most premium travel cards come.
-For that fee, it seems like it might be tough to get enough out of the rewards and benefits to make this card worthwhile, compared to the Platinum Delta at $195.
+The Delta Reserve has a $450 Annual Fee ($550 if application is received on or after 1/30/2020), which is about as expensive as most premium travel cards come.
+For that fee, it seems like it might be tough to get enough out of the rewards and benefits to make this card worthwhile, compared to the Platinum Delta.

 This card doesn’t offer vastly better rewards or benefits than the Platinum Delta.
 But if you’re already making $6,000 or more in purchases with Delta every year, you’re probably spending a fair amount of time in airports.
 That could make the complimentary Sky Club access and Sky Priority security line much more valuable to you than the average traveler, and that might be enough to make this card worthwhile.